RIT-NTNU-Bachelor/.github/profile/README.md

 Our system comprises several components, divided across the following main repositories:

-1. **face-detection-opencv-cpp** - This repository contains the code for detecting the user's face using OpenCV and C++.
-It's a critical component for tracking the user's position and orientation.
+1. **Unreal-facetracking-client** - This repositort integrate the face tracking data with Unreal Engine, enabling the real-time rendering of scenes based on the user's perspective.
-2. **Unreal-facetracking-client** - Here, we integrate the face tracking data with Unreal Engine, enabling the real-time rendering of scenes based on the user's perspective.
+2. **OpenCV_Server** - This repository detects the face of the user and send the cordinates of the face over UDP.
-3. **OpenCV_Server** - This repository manages the communication between the face detection module and the Unreal Engine client, ensuring efficient data transfer and processing.
+3. **case-study** - This repository compares face detection algorithms.

 ### Client